hch661100/lenet_fer2013/README.md

 lenet for face expression 2013

-add the file create_face_batch.py, which is used to generate the data as lenet input.
+add the file create_face_batch.py, which is used to generate the data as lenet input.\n
-Usage: python create_face_batch.py src_data dst_data
+Usage: python create_face_batch.py src_data dst_data\n
 the src_data could be downloaded in the link https://www.kaggle.com/account/login?ReturnUrl=%2fc%2fchallenges-in-representation-learning-facial-expression-recognition-challenge%2fdownload%2ffer2013.tar.gz
 After the dst_data is generated, please put it in the directory data.